Herpes is a common, lifelong infection that affects over 3 billion people worldwide.

 Herpes Signs and Symptoms

-- Small red bumps or white blisters, sores, or open ulcers on the mouth, face, genitals, anus, inner thighs or buttocks
+- Small red bumps or white painful blisters, sores, or open ulcers on the mouth, face, genitals, anal area, inner thighs, or buttocks

 - Pain or burning during urination

 - Mild symptoms of fever

 - Fatigue or a general feeling of being run down

 - Headaches or aches on different parts of the body

 - For people with vaginas, unusual vaginal discharge

 People who contract herpes in their eye may experience eye pain, redness, discharge or a “gritty” feeling in their eyes.